Seal and flag of the Panama Canal Zone: History

 The 1916 depiction of the seal of the Panama Canal Zone.

 The depiction of the seal from the 1965 postage stamp.

 The seal was designed by the governor of the Panama Canal Zone, George Whitefield Davis, and former United States Department of State official, Gaillard Hunt.
 In 1905, Davis proposed a design of the seal, that included the motives related to the Panama Canal.
 He described the construction of the canal as an endeavor to "join the seas for the benefit of mankind", which later evolved into the motto of the territory, "the land divided; the world united".
 In 1905, Tiffany and Company submitted several designs for the seal to the United States Department of State and the Isthmian Canal Commission.
-Following Hunt's recommendation, the slightly modified version of one of the submitted design had been adopted the following year.
+Following Hunt's recommendation, the slightly modified version of one of the submitted designs had been adopted the following year.

 In 1915, the president of the United States, Woodrow Wilson, issued executive order establishing that the Governor of the Panama Canal should have a distinctive flag, bearing the seal, for use in his official capacity.
 His executive order gave the first officially published description of the seal: "The seal consists of a shield, showing in base a Spanish galleon of the Fifteenth Century under full sail coming on between two high banks, all purpure, the sky yellow with the glow of sunset; in the chief are the colors of the arms of the United States.
 Under the shield is the motto: 'The land divided; the world united!"
 The seal was further modified in 1956.

 The Panama Canal Zone ceased to exist on October 1, 1979.
 As such, its seal and the flag became obsolete.